clij/clij2-docs/reference_pullLabelsToROIList.md

 ## pullLabelsToROIList
 <img src="images/mini_empty_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_empty_logo.png"/>

 Pulls all labels in a label map as ROIs to a list.

+From ImageJ macro this list is written to the log window.
+From ImageJ macro conside using pullLabelsToROIManager.

 ### Usage in ImageJ macro
 ```